MSc Advanced Computing - Machine Learning, Data Mining and High-Performance ComputingFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-Skilled professionals and researchers who are able to apply these technologies to current problems, and thereby push the limits of what computers can effectively do, are in high demand in today's job market.
+Skilled professionals and researchers who are able to apply these technologies to current problems are in high demand in today's job market.

 Find out more about becoming a student at Bristol, and the support we offer to international students.